Checks for Hierarchy

 Example: The Levels of Purpose hierarchy emerges from the lowest level (L1-Tactical Objectives) by asking why? again and again until the highest level (L7-Ultimate Values) is reached and the question loses meaning.
 At the same time, the hierarchy can be developed by starting at L7 and continually asking how? until the lowest level is reached and the question again loses meaning.
 See the full layout here.

-The psychosocial challenge in willingness appears to be summoning the inner energy to engage so as to ultimately benefit.
+The psychosocial challenge in willingness appears to be summoning the inner energy while being firmly grounded so as to ultimately benefit.

 The proposal for understanding the hierarchy is that: